YasserGalal20/wanis-elderly-care-robot/docs/design-notes.md

 **Scale forward speed by heading error, do not gate it.** The obvious approach — "if heading error is large, stop and rotate" — makes the robot stutter between rotating and driving.
 Continuously scaling forward speed by heading error makes it arc smoothly toward the target instead.

-**Hysteresis on the rotate-only threshold.** With a single threshold the robot chatters right at the boundary.
-Separate enter/exit thresholds fix it.

-Also standard, and worth having: D-on-measurement rather than D-on-error (no derivative kick when the setpoint jumps), anti-windup, integral leak on sign flip, output low-pass and slew-rate limiting.

 ## Known limitations

 - **Re-identification degrades if the person changes clothes.** The ReID embedding carries some of it, but colour cues dominate the score.
 A longer-term signature would need face or gait cues.
 - **Depth is Kinect-based**, so bright sunlight through a window degrades it.
 - **Frontier recovery assumes a reasonable map.** In an unmapped area it explores rather than searches.
-- **The safety guard uses a rectangular footprint**, which is conservative for a roughly circular robot — it stops slightly earlier than strictly necessary.
-That was the intended trade.
 - **Clock sync is a hard dependency.** If the Pi and server drift, TF breaks in ways that look like perception bugs.